-On past exams of mine, some have reported feeling very time-pressured on the multiple-choice portion of the exam.
-On the basis of that feedback, I am designing the multiple-choice portion of your upcoming exam to make time pressure much less of an issue.
+I was grateful to receive helpful feedback that many people felt very timepressured on the multiple-choice portion of the Fall 2016 exam.
+On the basis of that feedback, I am designing the multiple-choice portion of the exam for this semester so that there will be much less time pressure.